TAzazi09/16AGroup/README.md

 To view doctor details and availability, click the "Doctors" button, and a list of all doctors will appear on the screen.
 Select a doctor to see their details and availability for the selected month and year.

+To change your doctor, click on the "Select a doctor" dropdown and then on your doctor of choice.

 Testing
 -------